ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 Below are two tables showing how `einsum` can stand in for various NumPy operations.
 It's useful to play about with these to get the hang of the notation.

-Let `A` and `B` be two 1D arrays of compatible shapes (meaning one axis is broadcastable with the other):
+Let `A` and `B` be two 1D arrays of compatible shapes (meaning the lengths of the axes we pair together either equal, or one of them has length 1):

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}